A Test for detecting Structural Breakdowns in Markets using Eigenvalue Decompositions: Introduction

-\paragraph{Outline} First, we start by showing how the assumptions of \cite{wied2012testing} lead to convergence (in distribution) of the time series to asymptotic normality.
-Next, we use this normality condition and results from \cite{anderson1963asymptotic} to derive the asymptotic distribution of eigenvalues of the sample correlation matrix.
-In section \ref{Testing on stock returns}, we test our hypothesis on stock returns on two-stock and three-stock portfolios.
-In section \ref{Local power}, we compare the power of our tests with those of \cite{wied2012testing}.
-Towards the end, in section \ref{conclusions}, we discuss the merits and demerits of our approach.
+\paragraph{Outline} First, we show how the returns are normality using the assumption of GBM for stock prices.
+Next, we define our test statistic and derive its distribution using results from \cite{anderson1963asymptotic}.
+Our test statistic is qualitatively very similar to the one defined in \cite{wied2012testing} and \cite{wied2017nonparametric} as discussed in section \ref{sec:twostock}.
+Towards the end of this section, we give a simplified expression for the asymptotic distribution of test statistic for the cases of two-stock and three-stock portfolios.
+In section \ref{Testing on stock returns}, we demonstrate the performance of our test on known stock indices such as SNP500, DOWJones, etc. In section \ref{Local power}, we derive the power of our test and compare it with those of existing methods.
+Finally, in section \ref{conclusions}, we discuss the merits and demerits of our approach.